Lyon, France is a city of delightful contrast — a sensational mix of modern and old-world charm.

 To get a gorgeous panoramic view of the city, take the historic 100-year-old funicular up to Fourvière Hill.
 Here, you’ll have access to the minor Basilica of Notre Dame de Fourvière as well as the ancient Gallo-Roman amphitheater.

-The easiest way to get to Fourvière in Lyon is to ride the vintage funicular which is located in Vieux Lyon.
-Or, if you’re feeling up to it, you can climb up to the Fourvière Hill via steep stairs and get additional views of the city (via Montée des Chazeaux).
+The easiest way to get to Fourvière in Lyon is to ride the vintage funicular which is located in Lyon’s Old Town or Vieux Lyon.
+Or, if you’re feeling up to it, you can climb up to Fourvière Hill via steep stairs and get additional views of the city (via Montée des Chazeaux).
 It’ll be worth it!

 There are metro ticket stations at every metro/tram station and you can pay by card or cash.
-A metro ticket costs 1.90 euros and is valid up to one-hour for multiple uses.
+A metro ticket costs 1.90 euros and is valid for up to one hour for multiple uses.
 However, if you’re traveling in Lyon for a few days it’s best to buy tickets in bulk (carnet de 10) and save around 10%.

 Tip: I’d recommend taking the funicular up, then walking back down into Vieux Lyon.
 Not only will you save a metro ticket but you’ll get to explore the environs and charming backstreets on your descent.